geoboom/facemask-workshop/README.md

 If you use **Linux**, click [here](linux.md).

 Please only follow **ONE** of the installation guides e.g. if you're using Mac please don't follow the Linux guide by accident.
 We can't help you with troubleshooting issues otherwise.

+## I have problem 😭😭.
+What do?
 Please post a **Github issue** on this repo if you encounter any difficulties!

 # Project setup